ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

         \ 'Package hyperref Warning: Token not allowed in a PDF string',
         \]
   ```

 VimTeX's QuickFix behavior is quite configurable, and I suggest you read through the VimTeX documentation beginning at `:help g:vimtex_quickfix_enabled` and ending at `:help g:vimtex_quickfix_open_on_warning` to see if anything catches your eye.
-  In fact, consider reading through the entire VimTeX compilation documentation---see `:help vimtex-compiler` and the reference therein.
+In fact, consider reading through the entire VimTeX compilation documentation---see `:help vimtex-compiler` and the references therein.
 VimTeX offers plenty of compilation goodies beyond the scope of this article that you might be interested in experimenting with yourself.

 *The rest of this article is relevant only if you are interested in writing your own compiler plugin.
  If you are satisfied with what VimTeX provides, feel free to skip to the [next article]({% link tutorials/vim-latex/pdf-reader.md %}).*

 ## How to use `pdflatex` and `latexmk`
-This section is written for new users who have not yet worked directly with  `pdflatex` and `latexmk`; if you are familiar with these programs, feel free to jump ahead to the section [Writing a simple LaTeX compiler plugin](#writing-a-simple-latex-compiler-plugin).
+This section is written for new users who have not worked directly with  `pdflatex` and `latexmk` before;
+if you are familiar with these programs, feel free to jump ahead to the section [Writing a simple LaTeX compiler plugin](#writing-a-simple-latex-compiler-plugin).

 ### About pdflatex and latexmk
-Both `pdflatex` and `latexmk` are command line programs that read a plain-text `.tex` file as input and produce a PDF file as output.
+Both `pdflatex` and `latexmk` are command line programs that read a plain text LaTeX file as input and produce a PDF file as output.
 In this context, the process of turning plain text LaTeX code into a PDF is called *compilation*.
 This guide covers two related compilation programs:
 - `pdflatex`, which ships by default with any standard LaTeX installation, is the standard method for converting LaTeX files into PDFs.